Kale is one of the great health fads, an all-conquering craze that since 2010, has swept through the West Coast like a tsunami.

 Read Annihilate Your Acne – learn how to clear your skin permanently

 …but the biggest advantage of kale was its extraordinary nutrient profile.
 Kale is far more nutritious than even broccoli, spinach, or cabbage.
-That nutritional profile can help you and your acne today.
 100 grams of raw kale contains…

 15376IU of vitamin A (308% of the RDA) – an all-important nutrient for acne patients because it directly restrains your sebaceous glands, the glands that pump out oil (sebum) onto your skin’s surface.
-More vitamin A equals less blocked pores and less acne.
 Vitamin A also controls the production of keratin, the protein that glues dead skin cells together into pore blocking clumps.

-Vitamin A can even defend against acne caused UV radiation in sunlight.
-The vitamin A was precisely why kale was gold dust in wartime Britain, since it helps with vision; the night time blackout made good eyesight a top priority after citizens routinely fell into ditches and ponds during the early months.
+Vitamin A can even defend against acne caused by UV radiation in sunlight.
+The vitamin A was a prime bonus in wartime Britain, since it helps with vision; the nighttime blackout caused great problems in the early months after citizens routinely fell into ponds and ditches.

 120mg of vitamin C (200%) – a cofactor needed to create collagen, the main structural protein of your skin.
 More collagen equals greater skin hydration and faster wound healing (and thus healing of old acne).
 Vitamin C also lowers stress hormones and is the main water soluble antioxidant in humans.

 34mg of magnesium (8%) – deficiency in magnesium is rampant, making kale all the more useful for acne.
-Magnesium controls acne-causing stress hormones, regulates the neurotransmitters necessary for sleeping well, and lowers bloodstream insulin, the most important hormone behind oily skin.
+Increasing magnesium can control stress hormones, optimise sleep neurotransmitters, and lower insulin, the most dangerous hormone for oily skin.

-An ORAC score of 1770 – the ORAC scale measures antioxidants and kale clearly has plenty for acne.
+An ORAC score of 1770 – the ORAC scale measures antioxidants and kale scores fairly strongly.
 Kale reportedly has over 45 different flavonoid antioxidants, joining forces with the carotenoids lutein and zeaxanthin (coming soon).
-It just defeats broccoli with its ORAC of 1510.
+It just defeats broccoli with its ORAC score of 1510.

 How kale compares to other vegetables